On This Page

 Are you developing a new exam or using the NCLEX-PN?

 The REx-PN is a new exam being developed by CNO and BCCNM.
 Candidates will not be writing the NCLEX-PN.

 Is the content of the REx-PN being reviewed by Canadian nurses?

 Yes.
 Nurses in Ontario and British Columbia are reviewing the content of the REx-PN.
 They continue to review and develop the exam to ensure it meets our needs as regulators and the needs of the public for safe nursing care.

 How will the exam be translated into French?

-Will there be REx-PN resources for students?
+Will there be REx-PN study resources to help me prepare?